We've been thinking recently about the strong link between intellectual property rights and professional indemnity insurance.

 There are rules around what can be registered as a trademark.
 To be accepted for registration, a trademark must be distinctive.
 That's partly why many companies choose nonsense, made-up words such as Spotify, Ikea, Aviva.

 Pre-existing words and names can be used, providing nobody has used them before (eg McDonald's, Sainsbury's, Rowntree's), or they're being used in an uncommon way (eg BlackBerry Mobile, Apple Inc., PolicyBee).

 You can't register any word or phrase that exactly describes the product you sell, or is not unique.
 For example, you wouldn't be able to register any of the following: Leather Shoes, Cheap Builders, Tasty Chicken, or Unreliable Minicabs.

 Simply put, the most effective way of avoiding a professional indemnity claim for IP theft is to make sure your work is completely original.
 Not always easy in this media-saturated, digital age.

 If you knowingly use somebody else's work without asking, chances are they're going to be pretty miffed.
-At best you'll get a strongly worded letter asking you to remove what's wrong.
+At best you'll get a strongly worded letter asking you to put right whatever's wrong.
 At worst, you're looking at a day in court.

 And your own work?
 Always register designs and trademarks.
 This makes it much easier to throw the legal book at someone using your stuff without your permission.
-Without doing so, it's so more difficult proving the work actually belongs to you.
+Without doing so, it's much more of an uphill battle proving the work actually belongs to you.

-For more information on IP rights, check out the Intellectual Property Office's website.dance studiosdesign and illustrationgraphic designersmanaging riskphotographersrules and regulationsrunning a business
+For more information on IP rights, check out the Intellectual Property Office's website.design and illustrationgraphic designersmanaging riskphotographersrules and regulationsrunning a business